Nanogona polydesmoides (Leach, 1814)

 This large species with well developed paranota is easily confused with a Polydesmus flat-back millipede.
-However, readily identified by having conspicuous eyes comprising numerous well-pigmented ocelli (Polydesmus completely lack eyes) and 30 body rings when adult (20 rings in Polydesmus).
+However, readily identified by having conspicuous eyes comprising numerous well-pigmented ommatidia (Polydesmus sp. completely lack eyes) and 30 body rings when adult (20 rings in adult Polydesmus sp.).

 Blower, J.G.
 1985.
 Millipedes.
 Synopses of the British Fauna (New Series), No. 35.
 London: Linnean Society.